IACR/latex-submit/README.md

 edited.
 The `copyedit` version is created when the copy editor is assigned.
 This is derived from the `candidate` version by only adding page numbers.
-The copy editor reviews the paper and creates a list of queries to the author for them to correct.
+The copy editor reviews the paper and creates a list of discussion items to the author for them to correct.
 The `final` version is created when the author uploads their response to the copy editor.

+After one round of copy editing, we hope that the `final` version fulfills all of the required changes from the copy editor, but if they find new problems or if the author hasn't corrected serious problems, then the copy editing process starts anew.
+In this case, the `candidate` version is replaced by the `final` version and the `copyedit` version is recompiled from the new `candidate` version.
+The `final` version is removed and all existing discussion items are archived because they no longer have line numbers and page numbers that reference the `candidate` version.

+It's possible that the new `final` version is actually worse than the original `candidate` version, but the original `candidate` version is lost at this point.
+If the copy editor wishes to avoid this, then they should communicate to the author via email and have them upload a different `final` version instead of cycling the `final` version to replace the `candidate` version.

 As it stands now, the copy editor can only send messages to the author to change their file - the copy editor does not directly edit the LaTeX.
-If the copy editor submits further queries to the author, then they can continue to upload a `final` version until the copy editor is satisfied.
+If the copy editor submits further items to the author, then they can continue to upload a `final` version until the copy editor is satisfied.
 Once they are satisfied, the `final` version is frozen and used to produce the published paper.

 ### Data model and database schema